Tornadoes of 1957: November 16–19

 Another large outbreak of 32 tornadoes struck the Southeastern United States before moving into the Northeast.
 It started early on November 16, when an isolated but strong F3 tornado injured one in rural Sabine Parish, Louisiana.
 The next day, five tornadoes touched down, almost all of which were significant.
 An F2 tornado caused severe damage in Brooksville, Mississippi, killing two and injuring two.
 This came just under five months after Hurricane Audrey produced an F3 tornado that killed one and injured 10 in the same area.
 Later, a violent F4 tornado, which moved in an odd west-northwest direction, tore through areas north of Manchester, Alabama, killing four and injuring 15.
 An F1 tornado then injured three in rural Cullman County, Alabama before an F2 tornado hit Southern Fort Worth, injuring two.

-November 18 was the most violent day of the outbreak as 23 tornadoes touched down across six days.
+November 18 was the most violent day of the outbreak as 23 tornadoes touched down across six hours.
 That morning in Mississippi, an F2 tornado moved through Holcut and Iuka, injuring two.
 Another F2 tornado then injured two on the southeast sides of Errata and Sandersville that afternoon.
 Later, an F3 tornado caused severe damage in De Soto.
 In Alabama, an F1 tornado struck the towns of Forkland, Sawyerville, and Havana, injuring five.
 Another F1 tornado injured one in rural Cullman County.

 Tornadic activity became more severe and deadly into the evening hours.
 An F2 tornado slammed through Pickwick, Cheraw, Natcole, and Columbia, injuring two.
 A disastrous F2 tornado then hit the Northeastern Birmingham suburbs of Fultondale and Southern Center Point, Alabama, killing one and injuring 35.
 Another F2 tornado injured two in rural Fentress County, Tennessee.
 Later, a violent F4 tornado tore through Susan Moore, Snead, Douglas, Horton, and Albertville, Alabama, killing three and injuring 12.
 The next day, which would be the final day of the outbreak, featured three tornadoes in Pennsylvania and New Jersey.
 The strongest one was an F2 tornado that hit Palmyra, Pennsylvania.

 In all, nine states were impacted during this outbreak.
 A total of 10 people were killed and 84 others were injured.